Are you trying to figure out how to remove solder from circuit board for fixing a faulty component or salvage parts?

 The solder wick is a very simple-to-use Wire Roll that is used in a wide range of desoldering applications.
 You can correct mistakes and remove electronic components like capacitors, relays, and many more.
 The Desoldering Braid is suitable for labs, home, and industrial applications to remove and correct errors on printed circuit boards.

-If You are using the soldering braid the first time, it is recommended to use a multi-point flux to assist in cleaning.
+If You are using the soldering braid for the first time, it is recommended to use a multi-point flux to assist in cleaning.
 In the next step, place the solder braid on the solder joint that needs to clean.
 Then use the solder tip of the soldering iron to heat with little pressure.
 Due to that heating, the solder melts and is sucked by the soldering wick.

 Soldersuckers use suction to remove solder from circuit boards.
 They are typically used for small-scale jobs like laboratory work or prototyping in electronics manufacturing facilities where space constraints prohibit more prominent tool use.